Raiper34/awesome-phaser/GUIDE.md

 Samme has also some templates I use everytime to answer questions on the forum or stackoverflow
 - https://github.com/samme/phaser3-faq

+If you want to challenge your self and skills with other coders for fun still on Phaser try GitHubGameOff that organised every year

 To finish with Awesome Phaser
 Please PR with your plugins and boilerplates on https://github.com/nazimboudeffa/awesome-phaser